 Senior Marcus Hufnagel, 17, is a culinary and hospitality program student, and an ambassador.
 He has the poise of a junior CEO.
 At 6-feet-2, he makes eye contact with strangers, adding a smile, and addressing them as “sir,” or “ma’am.”

-During a recent presentation of the culinary program to visiting underclassman, he came off like a contestant on the popular cooking show “Chopped.”
-Articulate, warm, and fluid, he narrated the making of omelets and extolled the culinary program’s benefits.
+During a recent presentation of the culinary program to visiting underclassmen, he was articulate, warm, and fluid as he narrated making omelets, extolling the culinary program’s benefits.

 “I try to promote the whole school when I give these presentations,” Hufnagel said later.
 “I love it—all the instructors there.
 I appreciate them so much.